 High-quality coffee is something you’re very passionate about.
-Beyond the type of coffee beans you choose and which brewer you use, where your store your coffee can also dictate its depth of flavor.
-You’re looking for a coffee canister, but you’re stuck between Coffee Gator and Airscape.
-Which is the better pick?
+Beyond the type of coffee beans you choose and which brewer you use, how to store your coffee will influence its depth of flavor and coffee beans’s freshness.
+You’re looking for a coffee canister to extend your coffee’s shelf life, but which is better: Coffee Gator or Airscape?

 Between Coffee Gator and Airscape, Coffee Gator is the preferred option for many.
 Their canister prevents oxygen from getting in while allowing carbon dioxide to release, which Airscape’s canister doesn’t.
 Coffee Gator promises fresh coffee grounds for a month thanks to their canister’s locking lid.

-In this article, we’ll talk more about Coffee Gator, then Airscape.
+In this article, we’ll talk more about Coffee Gator and Airscape.
 Then we’ll pit them head-to-head to determine which will keep your coffee fresher and tastier.
 Coffee lovers will not want to miss this one!

 What Is Coffee Gator?